veronikakontos/TravelDestination/README.md

 Login and Registration page with designated validations
 ![Login and Registration](/screenshots/logreg.png)

-Main Homepage where each registered and logged in user can see all destinations created by other users.
+Main Homepage where each registered and logged-in user can see all destinations created by other users.
 Delete destination can only creator of the destination
 ![All Destinations](/screenshots/alldest.png)
 ![All Destinations](/screenshots/deletedest.png)

-Welcome page where user who is log in, will see his/her/their name and can see destination and all info about the trip
+The welcome page where user who is log in, will see his/her/their name and can see destination and all info about the trip
 ![All Destinations](/screenshots/welcomedest.png)

 Real-time weather from choosen city destination